awsdocs/aws-doc-sdk-examples/CONTRIBUTING.md

 * Suggested rewrites that improve clarity and reduce confusion

 **Note:** We all write differently, and you might not like how we've written or organized something currently.
 We want that feedback.
 But please be sure that your request for a rewrite is supported by the previous criteria.
 If it isn't, we might decline to merge it.

+### Types of examples
+There are three types of examples of AWS SDK usage in this repo:
+1. **Single action** - show how to call individual service functions, such as [creating an Amazon S3 bucket](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/s3/src/s3_createbucket.js).
+2. **Scenario** - show how to accomplish specific tasks by calling multiple functions within a single service, such as [Getting started with Amazon S3 buckets and objects](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/s3/scenarios/s3_basics/src/s3_basics.js).
+3. **Cross-service**  - show how to build sample applications across multiple AWS services, such as the [AWS Photo Analyzer](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_photo_analyzer_app), which demonstrates how to build web application that analyzes nature images located in an Amazon Simple Storage Service (Amazon S3) bucket by using the AWS SDK for Java V2.

 ## Where to put a new code example